FHTW-HWSE2/bank-dimchov_b/docs/PROTOCOLS.md

       - some refactoring might make the code more portable and secure
   - extract, refactor and replace any scanf
     - suggestion: try sscanf and fgets

+# 18/05/25
+- Clariza
+  - Add gcovr to CMake
+  - Comment out user_count in main.c because it is unused